The Difference Between Stain and Paint: Which Should You Choose?

 • The biggest pro of either a solid stain or a translucent one is that it deepens into the wood grain, helping to protect against moisture, rot, and warping.
 The way stain soaks onto a surface enables it to preserve wood surfaces or previously painted surfaces to keep them looking flawless.

-• Since stain fades gradually over time, it does not peel and chip awkwardly like a paint film.
+• Stain requires less maintenance than paint.
+Because stain fades gradually, it does not peel and chip over time like paint.

 • The layer of protection staining offers keeps the original colors looking flawless, more vibrant, and glossier than ever.